big-data-lab-team/repro-tools/README.md

 ### Usage

 You must:
-* build Docker images for the pipelines in different conditions (e.g. CentOS6 and CentOS7)
+* Build Docker images for the pipelines in different conditions (e.g. CentOS6 and CentOS7)
 * Create Boutiques descriptor files for each condition (See [Boutiques](https://boutiques.github.io/) website)